makri/FrontendMentor/README.md

 # FrontendMentor
- This folder contains all the Frontend Mentor challenges and solutions
+ This folder contains all the front end design samples.